keiserlab/e3fp/doc/source/install.rst

 .. warning:: Due to a
   `potential bug <https://www.mail-archive.com/rdkit-discuss@lists.sourceforge.net/msg07315.html>`_
-  in recent versions of conda, rdkit may not import on some systems.
-If this is the case, simply downgrade conda to v4.3.25 before creating the above
+  in some versions of conda, rdkit may not import on some systems.
+If this is the case, simply upgrade to the latest version of conda before creating the above
   environment:

   .. code:: bash

-    conda install conda=4.3.25
+    conda update conda

 To get the latest version of E3FP, follow :ref:`Option 3: Clone the Repository`.